Skip to content

 Learning Outcomes:

-• Develop and demonstrate ability to research management and business issues
+• Develop and demonstrate ability to research management/business issues.

 In this course, the entrepreneurial process is examined from the conception of a business idea to the actual launch of the venture.
 Topics include environmental scanning for new opportunities, evaluating practical commercial potential, developing a business plan, and securing financing.